 - CS Grad Student Organization (CSGSO): the organization for computer science graduate students at the University of Illinois.

-- Black & African Americans in Computing: an organization providing support for minorities in computing related fields that fosters scholarship, professional development, and a sense of community.
+- Black & African Americans in Computing (BAAC): an organization providing support for minorities in computing related fields that fosters scholarship, professional development, and a sense of community.

 - Founders: has events and programs to nurture a strong culture and environment that educates, inspires, and motivates people interested in entrepreneurship.

 - Latinxs in Computer Science (LCS): a special community to retain, support, and foster a close relationship among the underrepresented students.

 - Society for Industrial and Applied Mathematics (SIAM): aims to advance the application of mathematics and computational science to engineering, industry, science, and society.